zacanger/niddesa/text/generated-translations/mahaniddesa/09-sinhala-amazon.md

 Not this itself is true, the other is empty and this point of view, ideology, evil wrapping, ideology, ideology, distress, trouble There is a roofing, not for pause, not for pause. feeling of discernment Not in order, not in order to be constipated.
-Not for defecation, for Nirvana Do not take the view, do not take the view, do not pardo, Do not enter, should not be redone. should not be paralysed.
+Not for defecation, for Nibbana Do not take the view, do not take the view, do not pardo, Do not enter, should not be redone. should not be paralysed.
 Should not enter Ready.